woman mixing food in mixing bowl on top of butcher block countertop

 How to clean butcher block countertops with natural cleaners.

-Let's dig into what the best natural cleaners are for butcher block countertops and how you should actually clean these unique counters correctly.
+Let's dig into the best natural cleaners for butcher block countertops and how you should actually clean these unique surfaces correctly.

-A butcher block countertop can be functional, affordable, beautiful—not to mention a dream for home cooks.
+A butcher block countertop can be functional, affordable, and beautiful—not to mention, they're a home-cook's dream.
 And, guess what—contrary to what you might think, butcher block countertops are easy to clean and maintain with simple, natural products that won’t harm the wood.

-Natural cleaners use ingredients that are healthier and safer all around the home.
-Let’s dig into what the best natural cleaners are for butcher block countertops and how you should actually clean these unique counters correctly.
+Natural cleaning products use ingredients that are healthier and safer the home.
+Let’s dig into what the best natural cleaners are for butcher block countertops and how you should actually clean them correctly.

 Do butcher block countertops hold bacteria?

 Maintaining butcher block countertops is essential in order to limit any bacteria that might be inclined to make their home in the wood.
-Scratches to the surface and damage to the seal are two main factors that allow bacteria to breed and live—right on your countertop, yuck.
+Scratches to the surface and damage to the seal are two main factors that allow bacteria to breed and live.

-But that doesn't mean butcher block countertops aren’t sanitary … they are just as clean as any other countertop, as long as you’re using the right cleaners and cleaning them correctly.
+But that doesn't mean butcher block countertops aren’t sanitary … they're just as clean as any other countertop, as long as you’re using the right cleaners and cleaning them correctly.

-Quick tip: Do not prepare raw meat directly on your butcher block.
-This will help you avoid extra bacteria that is potentially dangerous.
+Quick tip: Don't work with raw meat directly on your butcher block.
+This will help avoid exposing your butcher block to extra bacteria that could be potentially dangerous.
 It’s best to deal with raw meat on a plastic cutting board as they can easily go right in the dishwasher when you’re done.

 How often should you clean butcher block countertops?

-The best bet is to clean butcher block after each use.
-Load up your natural cleaning solution in an easily accessible spray bottle next to the counter so you can grab it and do a daily cleaning each evening after a full day of meal prep.
+Your best bet is to clean your butcher block after each use.
+Load up your natural cleaning solution in an easily-accessible, reusable spray bottle and keep it next to the counter for convenient cleaning.

 For a deep clean, consider piling and resealing your countertop once a season (at least once a year).